seanmooretechwriter/dsa-study-group/wdsa-08-27-23-bfs.md

 ## Breadth-First Search (BFS)

-- BFS explores nodes in layers, starting from the initial node and moving outward to its neighbors before visiting their neighbors.
+Breadth-First Search (BFS) is a fundamental graph traversal algorithm that explores nodes in layers, starting from the initial node and moving outward to its neighbors before visiting their neighbors.
+It operates by systematically visiting all nodes at a given level before proceeding to the next level.

-- It uses a queue data structure to maintain the order of nodes to be visited.
+### Key Characteristics and Usage

-- BFS guarantees the shortest path to a target node in an unweighted graph.
+- **Queue-Based Approach**: BFS uses a queue data structure to maintain the order of nodes to be visited.
+This ensures that nodes are visited in the order of their proximity to the starting node, allowing BFS to guarantee the shortest path to a target node in an unweighted graph.

-- BFS is complete, meaning it will find a target node if it exists in the graph.
+- **Completeness**: BFS is a complete algorithm, meaning it will always find a target node if it exists in the graph.
+It systematically explores all possible paths in a breadth-first manner.

-- It can be used to determine connected components in an undirected graph.
+- **Connected Components**: In undirected graphs, BFS can be used to determine connected components, helping identify groups of nodes that are connected to each other.

-- BFS is less memory-efficient than Depth-First Search (DFS) due to the need to store all neighboring nodes in the queue.
+- **Memory Usage**: While BFS is powerful in finding shortest paths and exploring connected components, it tends to be less memory-efficient than Depth-First Search (DFS) because it requires storing all neighboring nodes at each level in the queue.

-- It's commonly used in algorithms related to graphs, such as finding the shortest path or traversing a tree or graph level by level.
+- **Common Applications**: BFS is commonly used in algorithms related to graphs, such as finding the shortest path between two nodes, solving puzzles, and traversing a tree or graph level by level.
+It serves as a foundational algorithm in computer science and forms the basis for more advanced graph algorithms.

-- BFS can be implemented iteratively or recursively, with the iterative approach being more common.
+- **Iterative or Recursive**: BFS can be implemented either iteratively, using a queue, or recursively.
+The iterative approach is more common in practice due to its efficiency and simplicity.

-- It's a foundational algorithm in computer science and forms the basis for more advanced graph algorithms.
+BFS is a versatile and widely used algorithm for solving various graph-related problems.
+Its ability to find the shortest path makes it invaluable in applications like route planning, network analysis, and more.

 **Weekly Problem**
 Minimum Depth of Binary Tree (LC #111)